rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 I also use jQuery for DOM manipulation.
 There's a growing school of thought that you don't need jQuery.
 Well it's true &ndash; you don't!  **But** The DOM API is absolutely the worst API ever conceived by man.

-jQuery abstracts that nasty interface into something far more beautiful.
+jQuery abstracts that nasty interface into something far more manageable.
 There's also the bonus that it normalizes the browser differences and renders something like Ajax to be trivially easy.  jQuery also has fantastic [documentation](http://api.jquery.com/)

 It's important to note that you should not rely on jQuery for every single project, like Angular and React it is a tool.
-If your app literally consists of a few click handlers there's no need to use it and you are wasting your users bandwidth.
+If your app or website's JavaScript literally consists of a few click handlers there's no need to use it and you are wasting your users bandwidth.
 Those who like to avoid it even in applications with complex DOM manipulation, I feel a prematurely optimizing and that time could be more effectively spent elsewhere.
-Like image optimization *hint hint*
+Like image optimization *hint hint* Of course there are going to be instances were every byte counts, but this isn't the norm.

 &nbsp;